 - The average temperature in Haiti is 35°C, and the average humidity level is 60%.

 Are there any visa requirements?

-- En route to Haiti, all volunteers will be required to enter the United States: if you are not an American citizen, you will require an Electronic System for Travel Authorisation (ESTA) Visa at this time.
+- En route to Haiti, you will be required to enter the US.
+If you are not an American citizen, you may require an ESTA visa at this time.
+Irish citizens must hold a valid ESTA visa before entering the US.
 You can apply for your ESTA Visa here.

-- The cost of the ESTA Visa or Visitors Visa is incurred by the volunteer.
+- You incur the cost of the ESTA visa or Visitors visa.

-- A standard visa entry form will need to be completed by the volunteer on arrival into Haiti.
-All volunteers will be advised of details in order to complete this prior to departure.
+- You will need to complete a standard visa entry form on arrival into Haiti.
+We will advise you of the details required for this prior to your departure.

-- Fundraising covers the cost of travel for volunteers, including food, water, accommodation, transport, security, scheduled flights, overnight accommodation en route if needed, basic insurance and more.
-Most importantly, it provides the resources for the critical work of our sustainable community development projects in Haiti, which volunteers will be working on during the programme.
+- Fundraising covers your cost of travel, including food, water, accommodation, transport, security, scheduled flights, overnight accommodation en route if needed, basic insurance and more.
+Most importantly, it provides the resources for the critical work of our sustainable community development projects in Haiti, which you will be working on during the programme.

-- We offer a selection of fundraising resources to volunteers – including t-shirts, buckets, stickers, balloons and pop-up stands – and can give you advice to help you meet this goal.
+- We can offer you a selection of fundraising resources – including t-shirts, buckets, stickers, flyer and more – and can give you advice to help you meet your fundraising goal.

-- If a volunteer becomes unable to participate in the Volunteer Programme, the deposit and other funds that they have raised up to that point cannot be refunded; they will go towards our ongoing projects in Haiti.
-Equally, the funds cannot be transferred to other existing volunteers or to any future Volunteer Programme.
+- If you become unable to participate in the Volunteer Programme, your deposit and other funds raised up to that point cannot be refunded; they will go towards our ongoing projects in Haiti.
+Equally, the funds cannot be transferred to other existing volunteers or to any future Volunteer Programme, unless in exceptional circumstances.

 - Visas, personal expenses, and vaccinations are not included in the €4,500 ($5,000/£3,920) cost.